Kedreamix/Linly-Talker/README_en.md

 ## TO DO LIST

-- [x] Completed the basic conversation system flow, capable of voice interactions.
+- [x] Completed the basic conversation system flow, capable of `voice interactions`.
-- [x] Integrated the LLM large model, including the usage of Linly, Qwen, and GeminiPro.
+- [x] Integrated the LLM large model, including the usage of `Linly`, `Qwen`, and `GeminiPro`.
-- [x] Enabled the ability to upload any digital person's photo for conversation.
+- [x] Enabled the ability to upload `any digital person's photo` for conversation.
-- [x] Integrated FastAPI invocation for Linly.
+- [x] Integrated `FastAPI` invocation for Linly.
-- [x] Utilized Microsoft TTS with advanced options, allowing customization of voice and tone parameters to enhance audio diversity.
+- [x] Utilized Microsoft `TTS` with advanced options, allowing customization of voice and tone parameters to enhance audio diversity.
-- [x] Added subtitles to video generation for improved visualization.
+- [x] `Added subtitles` to video generation for improved visualization.

-- [ ]  Real-time Speech Recognition (Enable conversation and communication between humans and digital entities using voice)
+- [x] GPT `Multi-turn Dialogue System` (Enhance the interactivity and realism of digital entities, bolstering their intelligence)
-- [ ] Voice Cloning Technology (Synthesize one's own voice using voice cloning to enhance the realism and interactive experience of digital entities)
+- [ ] `Voice Cloning` Technology (Synthesize one's own voice using voice cloning to enhance the realism and interactive experience of digital entities)
-- [ ] GPT Multi-turn Dialogue System (Enhance the interactivity and realism of digital entities, bolstering their intelligence)
+- [ ] Integrate the `Langchain` framework and establish a local knowledge base.
+- [ ] `Real-time` Speech Recognition (Enable conversation and communication between humans and digital entities using voice)

 🔆 The Linly-Talker project is ongoing - pull requests are welcome!
 If you have any suggestions regarding new model approaches, research, techniques, or if you discover any runtime errors, please feel free to edit and submit a pull request.
 You can also open an issue or contact me directly via email. 📩⭐ If you find this repository useful, please give it a star! 🤩